Grab a Hat and Read with the Cat

 United Way of Greater Chattanooga is celebrating Dr. Seuss's birthday by encouraging kids to get excited about reading.
 It's all part of Read Across Chattanooga, a local celebration of the National Education Association's "Read Across America" week.

-This event is sponsored by Hamilton Place Mall, WTCI TV 45 PBS, the Chattanooga Times Free Press, Sunny 92.3 FM, and the Great American Cookie Co.
-United Way is partnering with WTCI 45, Hamilton Place, Barnes & Noble Booksellers, the Chattanooga Bicentennial Library, and Creative Discovery Museum to host the event and provide literacy activities for children.
+This event is sponsored by Hamilton Place Mall, Barnes & Noble Booksellers, the Chattanooga Times Free Press, Sunny 92.3 FM, WDEF News 12 and the Great American Cookie Co.
+United Way is partnering with WTCI 45, the Chattanooga Bicentennial Library, and the Chattanooga Zoo to host the event and provide literacy activities for children.